 I am also available as a speaker and have a selection of talks and presentations suitable for any size venue and audience.
-I talk for between 50 and 60 minutes and all the presentations have visuals and some include live music!
-I can be fully self-contained and am happy to travel anywhere!
+I talk for between 45 and 60 minutes and all the presentations have visuals, some even include live music!
+I can be fully self-contained and travel anywhere

-Typically I am booked by local history associations, W.I. meetings, Probus groups, schools and for cruises.
+Typically I am booked by U3A groups, local history associations, W.I. meetings, Probus groups, schools and for cruises.

-If any of these peak your interest, then please feel free to get in touch.
+If any of these subjects peak your interest, then please feel free to get in touch:

 Surviving The Great War – The Songs, Humour and Words That Kept The Boys Going

 A fifty minute presentation in words, music and visuals exploring how the Arts helped those embroiled in the devastation of the First World War to survive to the end of the day, or perhaps the week, or even to come home safely again.
 We’ll examine some of the Great War’s poetry, the songs that emerged and the wonderful satire which all worked to keep spirits up.